DavidLGoldberg/qolor/README.md

 ![](https://img.shields.io/apm/dm/qolor.svg)
 ![](https://img.shields.io/apm/v/qolor.svg)

-An atom package to color your queries!
+An atom package to color your SQL queries!

 Qolor applies semantic highlighting to your SQL queries by matching tables to their aliases.